THE PROJECT

 Alternatively you can register with Uebermaps by clicking the title in the dark grey bar of the map, you can go to our map on Uebermaps application.
 By signing up with Uebermaps ( free) you will become able to participate in this collective map-making by contributing related images and stories you have.

-***Please make sure that you are either the copyright holder of the images you upload to this map, or you have permission from the photographer (in other words, photographs you upload to this map are either taken by you, or by someone who is happy for you to share them here).
+***Please make sure that you are either the copyright holder of the images you wish to upload to this map, or you have permission from the photographer (in other words, photographs you wish to upload to this map are either taken by you, or by someone who is happy for you to share them here).
 When there is a source for the images, such as books or URLs, please acknowledge it in the “Info” box.
 Any questions or issues, please contact map admin Thank you.***

 To read more about dye plants please read Deborah's texts on the history and use of the dye plants growing in the Dye Garden below